 The content to get through for this new GCSE is MUCH bigger than the previous GCSE and most departments I meet are starting the course in year 9 to compensate for this.
 To be fair, maths is maths and as long as they have a sound understanding of the basics (a great KS1,2 and 3), starting in year 9 is a sensible option.
 I like to think our KS3 course (which is year 7 and 8 for us) is robust, enjoyable and naturally supports the GCSE, it almost feels right to be starting the GCSE as they enter year 9.

 My biggest concern, still after 4 sittings, is getting the tier of entry correct.
 Although this concern is now for less students than it was for the first sitting in 2017, it’s still not a straight forward decision for those 3/4/5 borderline students.
 Its around March/Easter time that I still find myself making some last-minute changes.
 The foundation and higher papers are such ‘different beasts’ … with the huge ‘number’ content in the foundation papers and huge ‘algebra’ content in the higher papers its not a simple decision to switch between the two.
 To help with this tiering decision, our lower Higher group (hope that makes sense) and our Foundation group follow the same content (the crossover material) until around Christmas in Year 11 with both groups being given regular ‘foundation paper challenges’ (this means the lessons can concentrate on the crossover material).
-These challenges can be in a lesson every couple of weeks, or intervention slots such as Saturday Schools, after school revision or even Core PE slots if you can dip into these.
 The opportunity to regularly work through the start of the foundation papers means the students who remain on or move to Foundation are practicing the start the papers (accompanying the crossover content in lessons) and the ones who end up staying on Higher have been developing their basic numeracy skills.
 It’s great to run these with mixed ability groups – the higher students quickly realise that the foundation paper is NOT an easier option!
 After Christmas, the lower higher group then adds higher only topics to the crossover topics in lessons (you know the big ones – CF, Box Plots, Histograms etc. etc.).
 With the students we are still unsure about – they remain in the higher group but with constant foundation paper challenges to allow us to bring these to Foundation a little closer to the exam if necessary (we are now at this point only talking about a couple of students).

 By Christian Seager